Dividing Credit Card Debt in Divorce

 If the debts acquired during the marriage were principally geared towards sustaining the marriage or family, then the debt will be considered mutual or joint.
 However, if your spouse insisted on taking a vacation to Hawaii several times a year against your concerns, then most likely you will not be responsible for that.
 The problem presents itself when both names are on the credit card.
 This is why you need an experienced attorney to make sure that any resolution to your case is exact so that if you have to file for any contempt proceedings, the language is there.

-Why Hire James E Crawford Jr. and Associates in Annapolis, Baltimore and Bel Air?
+Why Hire James E Crawford Jr. and Associates in Maryland?

 Best case scenario: If you and your spouse used a joint credit card, with both of your names on the account, then both of you owe the credit card company directly.
 One possible outcome is a 50-50 split.